This article...

 Unsubscribe notes

-- Subscriptions are per message category.
-Unsubscribing from one message category has no impact on other message category subscriptions.
+- Subscriptions are per Message Category.
+Unsubscribing from one Message Category has no impact on other Message Category subscriptions.

 - Admins and account users can manage subscribes and unsubscribes, per contact, on the Subscribe/Unsubscribe Recipient page: